FLOCK4H/Zenith/README.md

 Zenith has no backend yet!

 # Setup
-Python (if you want to use notebook)
+Download and install Python (if you want to use notebook)

 ```